realmagicgreen/magicgreenastro/src/content/posts/snake-plant.md

 ---
 title: Snake Plant
-subtitle: "Recommended for improving indoor air quality, it absorbs CO2 at night."
+subtitle: 'Recommended for improving indoor air quality, it absorbs CO2 at night.'
 category: health
 description: "Sansevieria Trifasciata also called mother-in-law's tongue is one of the most recommended plants for improving indoor air quality.
 An evergreen perennial..."
 pubDate: 2018-05-05